10 Things Parents Need to Know About Eating Disorders

 10. Help is available.

 When your child is suffering, you may feel helpless.
 However, there are so many resources and treatment options available today to help your child get the treatment they need.
-In treatment at our eating disorder clinic, we individualize care through trait management — addressing each person’s unique temperamental traits to meet their unique needs as well as addressing all physiological and psychological issues.
+In our eating disorder treatment programs, we individualize care through trait management — addressing each person’s unique temperamental traits to meet their unique needs as well as addressing all physiological and psychological issues.

 Struggling with an eating disorder?